daos-stack/google-cloud-daos/docs/pre-deploy.md

   ---

   **NOTE**

   Cloud Shell can run in Ephemeral Mode which does not persist storage.
 This has caused some confusion to some who are new to Cloud Shell since any changes made are not persisted across sessions.
+If you are running Cloud Shell in Ephemeral Mode be aware that any changes you make to files in your home directory will not be persisted.
 For more info, see  [Choose ephemeral mode](https://cloud.google.com/shell/docs/using-cloud-shell#choosing_ephemeral_mode).

   ---